Age-Friendly Communities Knowledge Exchange

-The AFC Knowledge Exchange is where you can learn from others, join the AFC conversation, get connected to the AFC Knowledge Broker, and stay connected to upcoming opportunities for exchange.
+The AFC Knowledge Exchange is where you can learn from others, join the AFC conversation, get connected to the AFC Knowledge Broker, and learn about upcoming opportunities.

 To stay 'in the know' about AFC information in Ontario, join our provincial AFC distribution list.
-Through this channel we send regular communications highlighting age-friendly events, resources, news stories and funding announcements.
-The previous three issues of the AFC newsletter can be found below.
+Through this channel we distribute our monthly E-Newsletter that highlights age-friendly events, resources, news stories and funding opportunities; as well as other communications such as webinar invitations and new funding announcements.

 A knowledge broker is a professional whose role is to connect you, the knowledge users, to appropriate partners and resources.
-Contact the Age-Friendly Community Knowledge Broker, Sarah Webster, with your questions.
+Contact Lisa, the Age-Friendly Community Knowledge Broker, with your questions.

 Regional Age-Friendly Networks